YoshiDesign/P5/README.md

 # P5JS
 ### An artistic JavaScript framework for rendering dynamic & interactive elements with the HTML5 canvas.

+ProcessingJS has been around for a long time and has matured into P5; a powerful HTML5 Canvas Rendering engine and framework.
 Anyone can learn how to create the above examples and many more by visiting the following sources.

 * [P5js.org](https://p5js.org)